ShaneMill1/ShaneMill1.github.io/README.md

 ## Testing - c5a.large for item/location, c5a.2xlarge for cube, t3a.mediums in dask cluster - without CloudFront

 ### Hour testing with items, locations, and cube queries.
-(82 hits per second for girdded and 15 per second for OPMET)
+(82 hits per second for gridded and 15 per second for OPMET)

 [https://shanemill1.github.io/WIFS-Listener-c5aLarge-C5aLarge-CentralizedDask/results](https://shanemill1.github.io/WIFS-Listener-c5aLarge-C5aLarge-CentralizedDask/results)

 ## Testing - c5a.large for item/location, c5a.2xlarge for cube, t3a.mediums in dask cluster - without CloudFront, with warm pool of 2 instances for Gridded

 ### Hour testing with items, locations, and cube queries.
-(82 hits per second for girdded and 15 per second for OPMET)
+(82 hits per second for gridded and 15 per second for OPMET)

 [https://shanemill1.github.io/WIFS-Listener-c5aLarge-C5a2xLarge-CentralizedDask-WarmPool2/results](https://shanemill1.github.io/WIFS-Listener-c5aLarge-C5a2xLarge-CentralizedDask-WarmPool2/results)